TheoKanning/theokanning.github.io/_posts/2016-03-06-wifi-rover.md

 ## Wifi Rover

-Here&#8217;s one of my favorite projects so far: a wifi-controlled robot that streams video to the user.
-I call it the Rover because it can work over any distance as long as it&#8217;s on a wifi network, and I&nbsp;really feel like an explorer&nbsp;when I drive it around the office.
-This project was an absolute blast to put together, and it&#8217;s really the result of putting together a few simple ideas into a single project.
+Here's one of my favorite projects so far: a wifi-controlled robot that streams video to the user.
+I call it the Rover because it can work over any distance as long as it's on a wifi network, and I&nbsp;really feel like an explorer&nbsp;when I drive it around the office.
+This project was an absolute blast to put together, and it's really the result of putting together a few simple ideas into a single project.

 ## Software

-The rover system works by using two android devices, which I&#8217;ll call the driver phone and robot phone.
+The rover system works by using two android devices, which I'll call the driver phone and robot phone.
 The robot phone (in this case a Moto G 2nd gen) is mounted onto the rover and connects to an Arduino that controls the motors.
 Using a simple serial interface, this phone can send steering commands and control the robot.
 In addition, the robot phone records video and streams it to the driver phone.
 I chose QuickBlox as my streaming service, but I designed the app to switch between services with relative ease later on.

-The driver phone receives the video stream and gives the user a virtual d-pad to control the rover, and that&#8217;s all it takes to control the Rover!
+The driver phone receives the video stream and gives the user a virtual d-pad to control the rover, and that's all it takes to control the Rover!
 The actual code implementation is more complicated of course, but I think this project has a charming simplicity to it.

 All code is available on my Github [page](https://github.com/TheoKanning/WiFi-Rover).